-Having just mentioned the analytics advantages just above, it is important that any email marketing system be equipped with analytics tools.
-This in invaluable to any marketer as it helps you to understand the information that is being received based on your marketing campaigns.
+Having just mentioned the analytics advantages just above, it is important that any email marketing system is equipped with analytics tools.
+This is invaluable to any marketer as it helps you to understand the information that is being received based on your marketing campaigns.

 Your marketing data can tell you;